sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	> The repository with the name 'sas-viya-httpproxy' does not exist in the registry with the id '12345678910'

-14. Apply the Kubernetes manifest provided in the output of the build script.
+14. Apply the Kubernetes manifests provided in the output of the build script.

 ### Azure Kubernetes Service (AKS)